nathanenglehart/regression/README.md

 ## Documentation

-OLS, ridge, and lasso project documentation available at: <a href="https://nathanenglehart.github.io/regression/">https://nathanenglehart.github.io/regression/</a>.
+Project documentation available at: <a href="https://nathanenglehart.github.io/regression/">https://nathanenglehart.github.io/regression/</a>.

-Logit documentation available at: <a href="https://nathanenglehart.github.io/logit/">https://nathanenglehart.github.io/logit/</a>.

 ## Notes

 This is a work in progress.
 OLS and ridge classes use their respective closed form solution.
-Logit and lasso classes use batch gradient descent (also known as vanilla gradient descent) to compute coefficients.
+Logit, probit, and lasso classes use batch gradient descent (also known as vanilla gradient descent) to compute coefficients.

 ## References